Remote Work Study

 In our first 2020 Digital Etiquette study of 2800+ global workers, we explored the trends and attitudes towards digital communication in the COVID-19 world.

 What were the trends and challenges of digital communication for remote workers in 2020?
 The sudden shift to remote work raised many previously unanswered questions about digital communication and how we behave when working online.

 Are workers more productive from home?
 Has communication anxiety increased?
 Are we trained on how to use digital channels effectively?
 Our 2020 Digital Etiquette study examined the technical, emotional, and practical benefits and challenges of digital communication.

 "Many people are now discovering what numerous software organisations have known for decades; that if you struggled to get work done when co-located, going remote only exacerbates and exaggerates the problems."

-Highlights from the study
+Highlights from the 2020 study

-- Workers feel more productive from home
+- Workers felt more productive from home

 For 42 percent of workers the need to be ‘always on’ was the greatest source of stress in work-related communication.
-On top of that, 26 percent find it hard to switch off from work due to their own temptations to keep working.
+On top of that, 26 percent found it hard to switch off from work due to their own temptations to keep working.